 If you’re reading this after joining LinkedIn, let me guess how your LinkedIn journey started;

-• You get stuck.
+- You get stuck.
 Conclude that it’s not working.
-Then you leave, come back once in a while to scroll through the pages of LinkedIn.
+Then you leave and come back once in a while to scroll through the pages of LinkedIn.

-• Oh, I forgot to add; feel pressured by the achievements and accolades people share on their timeline.
+- Oh, I forgot to add; feel pressured by the achievements and accolades people share on their timelines.

-If I just described your LinkedIn journey (okay, maybe with some minor difference), I have some good news for you;
+So, if I just described your LinkedIn journey (okay, maybe with some minor differences), I have some good news for you;

-If you’re yet to create an account and you’re reading this, I have better news for you; the person I described above doesn’t have to be you, you won’t have to go through this path.
+If you’re yet to create an account and you’re reading this, there is better news for you; the person described above doesn’t have to be you, you won’t have to go through this path.
 You’ll learn a better approach that’ll help you appreciate LinkedIn.

 LinkedIn Beginner: How to Get Started for Effective Results